dfinnis/Rubik/README.md

 ### Korf's algorithm - long solve time, shortest solutions

-Thistlethwaite and Kociemba's solutions will find solutions quickly, however they will rarely be the shortest solution.
+Thistlethwaite and Kociemba's algorithms will find solutions quickly, however they will rarely be the shortest solution.
 Korf created an optimal solution, one that finds the shortest path, but may take a long time to calculate.
 Korf broke down the cube into subproblems: corners, 6 edges, and the other 6 edges.
 Korf uses IDA* search to explore all options, and eliminate options which are not optimal.